SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ## <a name="configure-credentials"></a>Configuring ThingPark account credentials

 Before using LoRa devices with Cumulocity, you need to configure your ThingPark account details in the Cumulocity Administration application.
-In order to create new credentials or replace existing ones, go to the Administration application and select "Connectivity" in "Settings" in the Navigator.
+In order to create new credentials or replace existing ones, go to the Administration application and select "Connectivity" in "Settings" in the navigator.

 ### <a name="create-new-credentials"></a>Creating new account credentials